skellis46/slipbox/Bench - Perpetual Motion.md

 - Not if expressed as percentage of all content online.
 Doesn’t make sense.

 - 2wd is at Other end of spectrum from what HB is describing.
 Two people in process.
 Playing.
-It’s certainly not an Arendtian ‘space of appearance’, except perhaps here, in these pages.And they are certainly not dancing in a non-place (Augé).Also that common is not surveilled (which is amazing in the UK given hyper-presence of cameras).
+It’s certainly not an Arendtian ‘space of appearance’, except perhaps here, in these pages.
+And they are certainly not dancing in a non-place (Augé).
+Also that common is not surveilled (which is amazing in the UK given hyper-presence of cameras).
 (See bottom of p.79 in Bench).
 Important that I don’t want to impose on these two people.
 To police their actions.
 Or judge them?

 > Although American individualism encourages people to stand out from the crowd, in fact, visibility resulting from physical comportment, deportment, style, or general deviation from the norm invites reprimand.
 Thus panoptic surveillance produces, as Michel Foucault argues, "a state of conscious and permanent visibility that assures the automatic functioning of power."76 Visibility is therefore not synonymous with appearance as Arendt conceptualizes it.
 Foucault continues, "He who is subjected to a field of visibility, and who knows it, assumes responsibility for the constraints of power; he makes them play spontaneously upon himself; he inscribes himself in the power relation in which he simultaneously plays both roles; he becomes the principle of his own subjection."77 Visibility interpellates individuals into a hierarchical social matrix wherein some actors mobilize power as a repressive force over others, with the ultimate goal that self-policing will replace policing by the state or other apparatus.
 "Visibility is a trap."78 Appearance, in contrast, is predicated on the co-presence of and recognition by equals who empower themselves by working together in a public realm.
 Indeed, for Arendt, power exists precisely in this plurality, in "this potentiality in being together,"79 and is distinct from both strength and force.[@bench-2020-perpetual p.80]